OnePointGlobal/OnePoint-Global-Scripting-Toolkit/README.md

 # OnePoint-Global-Scripting-Toolkit
-Professional programmers' scripting kit for an advanced feedback experience
+A professional programmers' scripting kit for an advanced feedback experience

 ## OneScript
 Learn how to use our enterprise level scripting language.
 OneScript is for the professional scripter to maximise the interview experience.